How it works

 Delivering

 Copies are placed inside the special zipped wallets and taken to the post office.
-From here, they’re delivered to your home by Royal Mail’s free-of-charge ‘Articles for the Blind’ service in time to be enjoyed during the weekend.
+From here, they’re delivered to your home by Royal Mail’s no-charge ‘Articles for the Blind’ service in time to be enjoyed during the weekend and the following days.

 how-it-works5